 So let us define what a state is according to the Sufi manuals of the great masters, especially Al-Qushayri from his Principles of Sufism.

-So these are experiences that we receive without intending it, without earning it.
-And that samadhi that I related to you, that was given to me without my intention and definitely without my earning it.
+So these are experiences that we receive without intending it, without earning it, and that samadhi that I related to you was given to me without my intention and definitely without my earning it.
 However, I had been disciplined in my practices and was given the gift in order to relate it to this type of knowledge, to clarify things.

-So other states such as experiences of that nature can sometimes be even more or less intense, but still very beautiful and profound, like joy or expanding our consciousness.
+Other states, such as experiences of that nature, can sometimes be even more or less intense, but still very beautiful and profound, like joy or expanding our consciousness.
 Sometimes there are states that are contracted.
 We become focused on one thing.
 Expansion is a type of diffusion into space with a clarified awareness.
-Contraction is more concentrated, as if we are focusing only on one thing.
-A very disciplined contracted will.
-Very strong attention, which also can be as state, a gift, or a desire, or longing, to be agitated in a spiritual sense, to be filled with awe, yearning, or longing for God.
+Contraction is more concentrated, as if we are focusing only on one thing, a very disciplined contracted will, very strong attention, which also can be as state, a gift, or a desire, or longing.
+It is to be agitated in a spiritual sense, to be filled with awe, yearning, or longing for God.

 So I claim that that experience I had was a gift.
 I am still in the process of working on myself.
 Hopefully that I will return to That, to be transported to That.
 But in order for that to happen, we have to work from the ground up.

 So what is the true gnostic?
-A true Sufi, one who is perfected marif’ah, knowledge of God.
-Knowledge of the truth, and therefore, his or her states and stations are beyond our comprehension.
-So while that person can be physically present with us, consciously-speaking, they are aware of all the dimensions of nature.
-Here and now.
+A true Sufi is one who is perfected معرفة Ma'rifah, knowledge of God, knowledge of the truth, and therefore, his or her states and stations are beyond our comprehension.
+So while that person can be physically present with us, consciously-speaking, they are aware of all the dimensions of nature, here and now.
 “He was here and then he left.”